Alex4386-vault/20200505-bluehouse-mc/README.md

 I'm not sure this is a collaboration of [Sandbox Network](https://sandboxnetwork.net) or [Micro$oft Xbox $tudios](https://www.xbox.com/en-US/xbox-game-studios) but this is insane thing from south korean government though.

 If government took down its map file, here is the backup.
-(Even South korean government does SNI Eavesdropping on national network, They are definately not blocking GitHub unless they literally out of mind, though)
+(Even South korean government does SNI Eavesdropping on national network, They are not definately going to  block GitHub unless they are literally out of mind, though)

 ### Changes from Original
 As usual, South Korean government loves M$949, So I changed it to UTF-8.